The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Shanna's phone rang.
 It was Katherine.

-“Look, I wanted to tell you myself before you see this on the news.
-There was another surrogate mother, and she just gave birth to our child,” Katherine blurted out without even saying hello.
+“Listen, I wanted to tell you myself before you see it on the news.
+There was another surrogate and she just gave birth to our baby,” Katherine blurted out without even saying hello.

 In surprise, Shanna sat up to keep from falling.
 She was in her first weeks of pregnancy.
 But, as it turned out, Katherine already has a child.
 So would she want Shanna to carry another one?

-“It's good that you said it,” Shanna barely forced out.
-“Maybe we can talk after tomorrow’s checkup with the doctor?”
+“It’s good that you said it,” Shanna barely managed to squeeze out.
+“Maybe we can talk after the doctor’s examination tomorrow?”

 Katherine agreed, but did not call the next day.